RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 {% include link-to-other-site.html url="https://github.com/zeldaret/mm" description="A decompilation of The Legend of Zelda: Majora's Mask brought to you by a bunch of clever folks" image="https://upload.wikimedia.org/wikipedia/en/thumb/6/60/The_Legend_of_Zelda_-_Majora%27s_Mask_Box_Art.jpg/220px-The_Legend_of_Zelda_-_Majora%27s_Mask_Box_Art.jpg" title="Decompilation of The Legend of Zelda: Majora's Mask"  %}

 ### Paper Mario
-{% include link-to-other-site.html url="https://github.com/pmret/papermario" description="Decompilation of Paper Mario, about 30% complete" image="https://images.nintendolife.com/847b9a804f99c/paper-mario-cover.cover_large.jpg" title="Decompilation of Paper Mario"  %}
+{% include link-to-other-site.html url="https://github.com/pmret/papermario" description="Decompilation of Paper Mario, about 94% complete" image="https://images.nintendolife.com/847b9a804f99c/paper-mario-cover.cover_large.jpg" title="Decompilation of Paper Mario"  %}

+### Perfect Dark
+{% include link-to-other-site.html url="https://github.com/n64decomp/perfect_dark" description="This repository contains a complete decompilation of Perfect Dark for the Nintendo 64.
+The project aims to be a matching decompilation.
+When a matching decompilation is compiled with the same compiler that the original developers used, the output will be exactly the same as the retail game, byte for byte." image="https://upload.wikimedia.org/wikipedia/en/3/32/Perfect_dark_box.jpg" title="A decompilation of Perfect Dark"  %}

 ### Pokemon Snap
 {% include link-to-other-site.html url="https://github.com/ethteck/pokemonsnap" description="An early Decompilation of Pokemon Snap" image="https://upload.wikimedia.org/wikipedia/en/0/0a/Pokémon_Snap_Coverart.png" title="Decompilation of Pokemon Snap"  %}